Jeremy Chabriel

 Jeremy Chabriel (born 2 December 2001) is a French–Australian actor.
 He is best known for his role as Alexander in Ariel Kleiman's film Partisan, candidate at the 2015 Sundance Film Festival.

 Biography

 Chabriel was born in Toulouse, France.
-He now he lives in Kuala Lumpur, Malaysia.
+He now lives in Kuala Lumpur, Malaysia.

 Chabriel travelled the world with his parents and his brother from the age of 2.
-This globetrotting life brought him wonderful experiences in addition to making him discover a multitude of cultures.
+This globetrotting life brought him wonderful experiences in addition to helping him discover a multitude of cultures.

 He planned to take acting lessons when his family heard about the casting for Partisan, and was offered the chance to audition and play this role.